spring-media/la-shared-github-workflows/README.md

 Please refer to githubs documentation on how to use and implement shared workflows: https://docs.github.com/en/actions/using-workflows/reusing-workflows

-### Deployment Slack Notification Workflow
+### After Deployment Slack Notification Workflow

-The Slack deployment notification notifies our slack channel `#t_loyalty_notifications` whether a deployment was successful or not.
+The After Deployment Slack Notification notifies our slack channel `#t_loyalty_notifications` whether a deployment was successful or not.

 #### Usage